AKloc/BookNotes/Professional/A Philosophy of Software Design.md

 - Design things twice.
 Every time.
 Going with your gut is rarely the best solution.
 This is hard, and you are not stupid.
 Take the time.
 - Comments:
 	- Pretty straightforward.
 Make them readable, don't overuse them, use good and descriptive variable names, use them at different levels.
-	- GENERAL GOAL: Comments should document the
+	- GENERAL GOAL: Comments should document information on the designer's mind that can't be reflected in code, or things that aren't obvious.
 	- Keep comments close to the code they're for.
 	- Write your comments BEFORE your code, not after.